vapedevv/npm-smart-chat/README.md

 ## Credits
-- Created by VP Development (vapeuyy).
+- Created by Voxy Development (vapeuyy).
 - Translation is feasible using the google-translate-api, but please be aware that there _might_ be higher latency or ping times.

 ## Language List